philK59/natureworks.org.uk/content/design/index.md

   url: /design#what-is-a-forest-garden
 ---

-I create [forest garden](#what-is-a-forest-garden) designs that are sustainable, low maintenance and wildlife friendly.
-I can also implement and advise on garden landscaping.
-See my [portfolio](/portfolio/).
+I create and landscape [forest garden](#what-is-a-forest-garden) designs that are sustainable, low maintenance and wildlife friendly.
+Based in West Wales, I offer both a local and remote design service, see my [portfolio](/portfolio/) for examples.

 Central to the design is **working with nature**, working with what is already on-site and figuring what plants will thrive in the specific conditions.
 I prefer to use locally sourced materials and avoid costly groundworks where possible.